ersilia-os/TuneTablesLight/README.md

 `--print_stdout`: If you pass this argument, TuneTables will print stdout and stderr to the console after each task completes.

+### Additional Artifacts

+Additional artifacts from the paper, such as per-dataset and per-fold results for both TuneTables and baseline methods, as well as other metrics, can be found in this [HuggingFace Repository](https://huggingface.co/datasets/penfever/tunetables-results).

 ## Citation

 Please cite our [paper](https://arxiv.org/abs/2402.11137) if you use the code or model in this repo.